PSU-ICDS/icds_docs/docs/running-jobs/resource-requests.md

 ## GPUs

-GPUs are only available to credit accounts, or allocations that include GPU nodes.
+GPUs are available to all credit accounts, or allocations that include GPU nodes.

 To request a single GPU of a given type (here, A100), use ``--gres=gpu:a100:1`.